HEARING TEST

 SPEECH RECOGNITION

-OTHER TESTS
+OTHER HEARING TESTS

-Reviewing the Results
+4. Reviewing the Results of your Beaufort Hearing Evaluation

-Your hearing test concludes by looking at the audiogram that has been generated by your hearing test.
 Audiograms show how sensitive your hearing is by charting the minimum volume at which you can reliably detect a frequency.
-Most often, people with significant hearing loss show pronounced problems with very high or very low-frequency sounds.
+These charts are important in discerning specific hearing thresholds and identifying any potential irregularities.
+Most often, people with significant hearing loss show pronounced problems with very high or very low-frequency sounds, making everyday tasks like listening to music or holding a conversation challenging.

 Contact Us